Deadfall LIVE! w/ Chelsea Peretti (HDTGM Matinee)

 Well,

-when you can't put the title to the movie at all, when you can't,
+when you can't put the title to the movie at all, when you can't.

-it's like, I feel like every movie we've done is called whatever this movie is.
+It's like, I feel like every movie we've done is called whatever this movie is.

+It makes sense.
 Yes, I agree.

 And it feels like so many movies we've done.

+And when you said, I said, what is the movie we're doing?
+It doesn't feel like so many movies.
 Nicholas Cage is doing something that might as well be an animated character in the middle of this movie.

 I don't know what's doing with his deal.

 I guess.
+I mean,

-June doesn't see performances.
+June doesn't see performances, she just sees titles.

-Let's bring out our guest, Paul, and then at some point I'd I'd like to return to this conversation.
+Let's bring out our guest, Paul, and then at some point I'd like to return to this conversation.

 I would love to bring us back to that because titles actually is going to come into play with our guest.
+And our guest has the unique distinction of having an eye for talent.

 She is the person who saw Oscar Isaac and said, Yeah,

 that guy's got the goods.
+And she was right.

 She also is one of the greats, one of the stars of Brooklyn 9-9.

-Please welcome Chelsea Plateau.
+Please welcome Chelsea Brady.

 Chelsea,